 A unique residential experience in a Cambridge University college.

-The ‘Cambridge Immerse’ programme takes place in two of Cambridge University’s most beautiful, centrally located colleges, Queens’ College and Christ’s College.
+The ‘Cambridge Immerse’ programme takes place in Cambridge University’s most beautiful, centrally located colleges (see below).
 You’ll reside in these sanctuaries of peace in the middle of the historic university city of Cambridge, renown for hosting many eminent academics over its centuries of existence.

 All participants will be accommodated in their own individual bedrooms on the central college site.
 All rooms are clean and comfortable rooms with high speed internet access.
 Corridors or staircases separate male and female students, and bathrooms are either en-suite or shared between just a few participants of the same gender.